 Off road experiences are meant to be fun, and you don’t want to end up in the emergency room at worst, or having major blisters or cut for the duration of your trip.

 The most important thing about getting your vehicle unstuck is to take it slowly, think through the plan and get everyone in the vehicle to help rather than people arguing over the best method and allowing egos to dominate.

 One should know exactly how to use the recovery tools carried in the car or how to improvise, and that is where watching videos is very helpful.

-Everyone just wants to be able to get on with the journey and not be frozen in the snow, stuck in the mud, sinking, or bogged down in the middle of nowhere.
+Everyone just wants to be able to get on with the journey and not be stuck in the mud, sinking, or bogged down in the middle of nowhere.

 Equipped with the above tips and best practices, you’ll be looking forward to testing your vehicle on adventures, or simply getting around without having to worry about how to extricate your vehicle should you get stuck, because you’ll have all the knowledge and gadgets.

 Traveler, photographer, writer.
 I’m eternally curious, in love with the natural world.
 How people can survive in harmony with nature has fueled my food safety and survival gardening practices.